dcogb/dcogb.github.io/documentation/api/Encrypt_Engine_Openssl.md

 		if ($length !== 16)
 		{
-			// No valid encryption key is provided! throw new Mountain Valley Church of God_Exception(&#039;No valid encryption key is defined in the encryption configuration: length should be 16 for AES-128-CBC&#039;);
+			// No valid encryption key is provided! throw new Donica Church of God_Exception(&#039;No valid encryption key is defined in the encryption configuration: length should be 16 for AES-128-CBC&#039;);
 		}
 	}